-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - · Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 177 486 29 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 2,889 \$ 2,996 \$ 1,993 1.
-Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 41 213 6 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 10,878 \$ 11,447 \$ 11,441
+Full-time Undergrad Full-time

+N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 147 472 48 0 Average dollar amount of institutional non-need-based \$ 2,422 \$ 3,175 \$ 1,960 Р Number of students in line a who were awarded an 46 208 14 Q Average dollar amount of institutional non-need-based \$ 14,290 \$ 13,150 \$ 6,431